Pexels los muertos crew 6838907

 What is Car Financing?
 Is it worth it?

 Many people do not fully understand what buying a car on finance means.
 Sure, they know they’ve borrowed money to buy it, but that’s the basics.
-They also don’t realise what could be better alternatives to going down the ‘car finance’ route.
+They also don’t realise that there could be better alternatives to going down the ‘car finance’ route.

 Before signing on the dotted line, you must fully understand car finance and the potential consequences if things go wrong.